Gigg1E/O-ni/README.md

 ![Discord.py](https://img.shields.io/badge/discord.py-2.3.2-blue)
 ![Status](https://img.shields.io/badge/status-active-brightgreen)

+* This is push one.
+Not all mentioned features or functions will be included and or 100% working.
+Any issues you see or features to add, post in issues.
+Thank you. *

 O-ni is a customizable anime-themed AI assistant built for Discord.
 She blends personality and utility, combining traditional Discord bot features with local LLM integration, server tools, and immersive responses.

 > **"O-ni is not just a bot... she's your server’s virtual companion."**